 After being diagnosed with gestational diabetes, you will be asked to attend a clinic appointment at your hospital, but the time of this appointment can be anywhere from the next day to weeks away.

 What happens in this appointment can vary in each hospital, but the majority will provide you your home testing blood glucose monitor, show you how to use it, provide you with your testing targets and give you information and advice about gestational diabetes.
-Many will give dietary advice, but this is one area where we have seen ladies really struggle and so you will see that our dietary advice may be very different and it is reason we try to provide a lot of assistance.
+Many will give dietary advice too.
+Unfortunately, this is one area where many ladies really struggle and where our dietary advice can help.

 For some real life experiences of clinic appointments, lists of possible professionals you may meet and a list of questions you may want to ask, our clinic appointments page should be helpful.